eliaskemppi/C_capture/README.md

-majority of the code in capture_test.c
+majority of the code is in capture_test.c

 Instructions:
 Test program takes two parameters, a number between 1 and 10 and a filename